lw8192/Red-Team-Dev/C/Interview_Prep.md

 Big O notation - complexity of an algorithim, how long it takes to run.
 Algorithims are usually in these general classes (best to worst speed): constant time, logarithmic, linear, polynomial, exponential, factorial.

+Preprocessor: processes input to output data that is used as input in another program.
+Ex - #include tells the preprocessor to insert the contents of a header file in a C program.

+Macro vs a function: preprocessor goes through and repalces in line text with the macro.
+Function: moves to another lcoation in code.

 ## Data Structures
 Stack: LIFO, pop / push operations.
 Each function has a stack frame storing its local arguments, stored after the return address.
 When a function is returned, the stack pointer points to the return address and that value is put into the instruction pointer (ret operation).
 Heap: memory managed by the programmer, allocated using malloc() / free() and derivative functions.